SHNY Dividend: Yield, Schedule, and What to Expect

 +

 Approximately 0% (as an ETN, SHNY does not pay dividends) as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Bank of Montreal (BMO), under the MicroSectors brand's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Bank of Montreal's fund page.

 How often does SHNY pay a dividend?